A Quiet Life of Desperation

 Key Definition:

-Henry David Thoreau wrote” “The mass of men lead lives of quiet desperation.”
+Henry David Thoreau wrote, ‘The mass of men lead lives of quiet desperation.’

 Thoreau explains:

 “But men labor under a mistake.
 The better part of the man is soon plowed into the soil for compost.
 By a seeming fate, commonly called necessity, they are employed, as it says in an old book, laying up treasures which moth and rust will corrupt and thieves break through and steal.
-It is a fool’s life, as they will find when they get to the end of it, if not before” (Thoreau, 1854, p.
+It is a fool’s life, as they will find when they get to the end of it, if not before” (Thoreau, 2017, p.
 3).

-At some point in this rat race, we either tire of striving for something that alludes us, or desperately fight to maintain what we have gained.
+At some point in this rat race, we either tire of striving for something that eludes us, or desperately fight to maintain what we have gained.
 Some give up.
 Others blindly chase unsatisfied ambitions to their grave.

-Human Survival and Desperation
+Survival, Upbringing, and Desperation

 Success as adults is correlated with healthy upbringing; but we’re not sentenced to failure when parenting was poor.
 Amazingly, the human drive can change the trajectory.
 We can take what was given and succeed.
 New wise choices ease future difficulties; developing skills that sharpen our responses.
 Careless choices magnify difficulties ruining the boost of a healthy childhood or magnifying the challenges learned from the past.